WebAssembly/interface-types/proposals/interface-types/working-notes/instr.md

 The `call-function` instruction calls a function whose signature is expressed using the Interface Types schema.

->Note that if the called function raises an exception then we require (in the
->binary format) a count which indicates which handler is the designated handler
->for exceptions from the function.

 ### Invoke Method

-The `invoke-method` instruction invokes a method on an object whose type is expressed in terms of an interface (not to be confused with Interface Types ...).
+The `invoke-method` instruction invokes a method on an object whose type is expressed in terms of a service type.

 ## Control flow